jejemontagne/github-ry-pull-request-redirect/README.md

 # GitHub PR Whitespace Hider

-A simple Chrome extension that automatically adds the `?w=1` parameter to GitHub Pull Request file URLs to hide whitespace changes.
+A simple Chrome extension that automatically adds the `?w=1` parameter to GitHub Pull Request file URLs to hide whitespace changes, and adds useful shortcuts for PR management.

-## Feature
+## Features

+### Whitespace Hiding
 This extension detects when you visit a URL like:
 ```
 https://github.com/COMPANY-NAME/PROJECT-NAME/pull/xxxx/files